cocos/cocos-docs/en/scripting/typescript.md

     }
     ```

-4. Press `Ctrl/Cmd + Shift + P`, enter `task` in Command Palette and select `Tasks: Configure Task Runner`.
-In the pop-up dialog box, select `TypeScript - tsconfig`.
-This will create a new `tasks.json` profile under the `.
-Vscode` folder and configures the task of compiling the ts script specified in the project according to `Tsconfig.json`.
+4. Press **Ctrl/Cmd + Shift + P**, enter `task` in Command Palette and select `Tasks: Configure Task Runner`.
+In the pop-up dialog box, select **TypeScript -> tsconfig**.
+This will create a new `tasks.json` profile under the `.vscode` folder and configures the task of compiling the ts script specified in the project according to `tsconfig.json`.

     ![build task](assets/build-task.jpg)

 5. Now you can write a ts script containing namespaces in the `namespace` directory.
-By pressing `Ctrl/Cmd + Shift + B` to trigger the default build task after programming, the script content in `namespace` is compiled into the specified file in the `assets` directory.
+By pressing **Ctrl/Cmd + Shift + B** to trigger the default build task after programming, the script content in `namespace` is compiled into the specified file in the `assets` directory.
 Each time you modify a script in `namespace`, you should perform a build task to update the compiled file.
 6. Return to the Creator editor, select the newly generated namespace script `Namespace.js` in the explorer and set `import as plugin` in the property check, avoid further compiler encapsulation of the script by the editor.

 This is the complete workflow for using the Typescript namespace in Creator.

 ## Update engine interface declaration data

 Each new version of Creator will update the engine interface statement, so after upgrading the Creator, it is recommended to update existing project `creator.d.ts` file to the latest.
-Go through the main menu 'Developer -> VS Code Workflow -> Update VS Code API Source` to complete the update.
+Go through the main menu **Developer -> VS Code Workflow -> Update VS Code API Source** to complete the update.

 ---